za3k/za3k.com/aldenmarsh/party/visited.md

     - South Aldenmarsh (rocky plateau)
         - **Fort Hydra**, fort: Sold horses
     - Central Aldenmarsh
         - **Castle Hop**, building: Secret Watch base in Aldenmarsh, near Hopmire.
-Cal and Beckett were trained here.
+Cal and Becket were trained here.
         - **Hopmire**, city: Cal is from here
     - East Aldenmarsh (jungle)
         - **New Snaketon**, city: Passed through
         - **Snaketon**, landmark: The Farm is here.
 It was flooded.
 - **[Bat Vadyne](bat_vadyne.md)**
     - **Va Popli**, city (capital and only city): Saved the city from thirst.
+Makian is from here.
-    - Howling Wind monastery, building: Makian is from here
+    - Howling Wind monastery, building: Makian was trained here.
 - [Nathnan](nathnan.md): Mirinda is from here.
 - **[The Wastes](wastes.md)**
     - City of shadows, ruin: The party learned about coldbliss and lost their shadows